 On a sunny afternoon at around 2.40pm, Ajọkẹ, Akinwọle and I set out to explore the Tswaing Meteorite Crater.
 It is situated on the outskirt of Soshanguve, a large township in the North of Pretoria.
-The name Tswaing, means ‘place of salt’ in Setswana.
-It is a site where a meteorite half a football field in size, slammed into the Earth 220,000 years ago, forming a crater of 1.4km (1mi) in diameter and 200m (660ft) deep.
+The name Tswaing, means place of salt in Setswana.
+It is a site where a meteorite half the size a football field crashed into the Earth 220,000 years ago.
+This created a crater of 1.4 kilometer (1 mi) in diameter and 200 meter (660 feet) deep.
 This crater, formerly known as the Pretoria Saltpan (or Zoutpan) is one of about 170 impact craters in the world and one of four known impact craters in South Africa.

-We hit the road From the R80 highway towards Soshanguve, we then joined the M35 Road and turned left onto Soutpan Road.
+Ajọkẹ, Akinwọle and I hit the road From the R80 highway towards Soshanguve, then joined the M35 Road and turned left onto Soutpan Road.
 The Tswaing Crater entrance was directly on our left, off the Soutpan Road.

 To our greatest surprise, we had to drive out of the building.
-We were asked to turn left after 200 metres and then drive extra 7km to another point called the ‘picnic and reception’ area.
-It was a funfilled drive and the security guard at the picnic section displayed excellent customer service skills.
+We were asked to turn left after 200 metres and then drive extra 7 km to another point called the picnic and reception area.
+It was a fun-filled drive and the security guard at the picnic section displayed excellent customer service skills.
 He gave us a warm reception.
-It was indeed one of the best customer service I have ever received most especially in a State-managed organization in the country.
-Very professional, respectful and visibly knowledgeable about his job.
+It was one of the best customer service experiences I have ever received from a state-managed organization in the country.
+The guard was very professional, respectful and knowledgeable about his job.
 I was impressed.
 We communicated in English.
 He did not assume that I was a fellow Black South African (unlike the security guards at the first entrance did).
 It is unpleasant when Black South Africans approach a fellow Black African and assume he/she should be able to speak a South African local language.

 The security guard at the picnic area assisted us with parking and locating our viewing area which was tagged ‘number 7’ stone-point.
 It is about 200 meters to the crater.
-At first glance, it appeared to be a deserted site as there was no one in sight in the midst of the bush.
-After parking by number 7 stonepoint, we then hiked towards number 8 and 10 stone points.
-From afar, we saw a couple taking photos of the crater.
-Following the numbers written on the stonepoints made it easy to locate the 220,000 years old meteorite crater.
+At first glance, it appeared to be a deserted site.
+There was no one in sight in the midst of the bush.
+However, after parking by number 7 stone-point and hiking towards number 8 and 10 stone-points, we saw a couple taking photos of the crater.
+Following the numbers written on the stone-points made it easy to locate the 220,000 years old meteorite crater.

 When we finally arrived, the Tswaing Crater was indeed a great sight to behold and well worth our visit.

 Just east of the crater is the Soutpanspruit.
 It feeds a rare wetland system that is home to game and smaller mammals such as otters, genets, brown hyenas, civets and springboks, reptiles and frogs and about 340 birds and several plant species.
 Although, the Tswaing Crater hiking trail is covered in very dense bushes, the opposite side of the crater is akin to a typical rain forest in South West Nigeria.
 It was a reminder of home!
-In that very moment, I could ‘See Nigeria’ in my mind.
+In that very moment, I could see Nigeria in my mind.